Li Zhaoxing: Later career

-After stepping down as Minister of Foreign Affairs, Li was appointed as chairman of the Foreign Affairs Committee of the National People's Congress and a member of the 11th National People's Congress in 2008.
+After stepping down as Minister of Foreign Affairs, Li was appointed chairman of the Foreign Affairs Committee of the National People's Congress and a member of the 11th National People's Congress in 2008.
 He retired in March 2013.
-He was initially appointed as one of the Elders but chose not to continue with the role.
+He was initially appointed one of the Elders but chose not to continue with the role.
 He served as a professor at Peking University.

-Li was appointed as the president of China Public Diplomacy Association in 2012, a position he would serve till 2019.
+Li was appointed the president of China Public Diplomacy Association in 2012, a position he would serve till 2019.
 On 5 March 2012, at a press conference of the National People's Congress, Li stated that China does not have direct elections as China is too big and some places have inconvenient transportation so direct elections are inconvenient.
 He was ridiculed for his comments by netizens.

 In January 2022, he joined the Chinese video platform Bilibili.
-In his first video published in the platform, he spoke of his life and diplomatic experiences, and concluded the video by remarking a quote made by Confucius: "When I walk with two others, they may serve as my teachers."
+In his first video published in the platform, he spoke of his life and diplomatic experiences, and concluded the video by remarking on a quote made by Confucius: "When I walk with two others, they may serve as my teachers."
 Li was the Chinese representative for the 7th China–Australia High-Level Dialogue held in Beijing in September 2023, the first such summit in three years.

 Personal life

 Li is married to Qin Xiaomei, who also served as a diplomat.
-Qin's father served a secretary to former President of China Liu Shaoqi and as head of the Consular Department of the Ministry of Foreign Affairs.
+Qin's father served as secretary to former President of China Liu Shaoqi and as head of the Consular Department of the Ministry of Foreign Affairs.
 Li's son Li Hehe is a graduate of Harvard University and University of Pennsylvania who founded a network which exclusively handles queries of China's CET-4 and CET-6 exam scores.

 His niece-in-law Qin Feng worked as a reporter for Phoenix Television and has interviewed Chinese politicians.